exercism/problem-specifications/CONTRIBUTING.md

 Some language tracks are experimenting with generating test suites from shared test data.
 This is because various interesting edge cases are discovered as people discuss solutions, but these edge cases are usually then only added to a single language track.
-By standardising the inputs and outputs, it becomes easier to improve the exercises across all the languages.
+By standardizing the inputs and outputs, it becomes easier to improve the exercises across all the languages.

 There are two possible scenarios, described below.